 Turn this whole thing into Club Gitmo is exactly what it is.

-Make it mail only to make sure that none of the none of the none of the vacationers from militant Islam field put out what I mean, you can have some women there, women to come clean the toilets out, like Barbara Boxer.
+I mean, you can have some women there, women to come clean the toilets out, like Barbara Boxer.

-But beyond that, uh male only.
+But beyond that, mail only.

-I'm just gonna I'm just gonna tell you folks if the test, if the test is that Gitmo is a public relations embarrassment, and therefore has to be closed.
+I'm just going to tell you folks, if the test is that Gitmo is a public relations embarrassment and therefore has to be closed, I would argue the same thing can be said of the U.S. Senate.

-It is a great embarrassment to many of us, at least several of the senators are.
+It is a great embarrassment to many of us.

-And so if we're gonna close Gitmo because it's making us look bad and endangering our future, why not close down the Senate because the same thing could be said of it.
+And so if we're going to close Gitmo because it's making us look bad and endangering our future, why not close down the Senate?

 All right, now I want to go back to the audio soundbites.

-I got three from Michael Duffy of Time Magazine.
+I got three from Michael Duffy of Time magazine.

-Uh he was he was on C-SPAN's Washington Journal today, and a caller said to him, what you're doing is no different than what Jane Fonda did.
+He was on C-SPAN's Washington Journal today, and a caller said to him, what you're doing is no different than what Jane Fonda did.

 The media has one view of reality, and it's on a different planet from the rest of the people in this country.